Climate Compensation

-When you send and receive your parcel with GLS Denmark, we compensate for the CO2e emissions associated with our part of the delivery.
-That is, the emissions that arise in connection with the transport of parcels and goods, as well as emissions from buildings and business travel (1).
-We purchase carbon credits in collaboration with ClimatePartner, through which we support carbon offset programmes.
+When you send your parcel with GLS Denmark, we compensate for the CO2e emissions that arise in connection with the transport of parcels and goods, as well as emissions from buildings and business travel (1).
+We purchase carbon credits in collaboration with ClimatePartner, through which we support climate compensation programmes.
 Read more below.

 We are continuously working to reduce our CO2e emissions from our business activities as we sort and distribute millions of parcels.
-As driving is the largest part of our emissions, we focus on the transition from fossil fuelled to electric vehicles.
+As carbon emissions caused by the transportation of parcels account for the majority of our emissions, we focus on the transition from fossil fueled to electric vehicles.
 But electricity and water consumption in our buildings, responsible procurement, working conditions for employees and in the value chain are also a priority, as are many other environmental, social and governance (ESG) focus areas.
+Read more about responsibility in GLS Denmark.

 Projects supported by GLS Denmark